 When bargaining, never name a price that you are not willing to pay.
 Generally, western women should not travel to Morocco alone to avoid problems.

-Keep your sandals/tevas etc for the beach.
+Keep your sandals for the beach.
 Moroccan streets double as garbage disposal areas and you do not want to wade though fish heads and chicken parts with open-toe shoes.
+This could be said for many parts of Asia too.

-Tourism is a major source of revenue, though the traveler beware, expect to be intimidated and followed for being the outsider.
-Though in general it is a safe place, single travelers are more at risk of falling into situations which can be frightening, and in my personal experience, Morocco doesn’t fall as one of those places in the world one can ‘relax’, rather being on guard all of the time seems to be the norm.
+Tourism is a major source of revenue, though the traveller beware, expect to be intimidated and followed for being the outsider.
+Though in general, it is a safe place, single travellers are more at risk of falling into situations which can be frightening, and in my personal experience, Morocco doesn’t fall as one of those places in the world one can ‘relax’, rather being on guard all of the time seems to be the norm.